 What benefits can I enroll in or change during Open Enrollment only?
 What benefits can I enroll in or change at any time?

 Enroll/change during Open Enrollment only (The only exception is if you experience a qualifying life event): Medical, Dental and Vision Insurance; Flexible Spending Account (FSA); Dependent Care Flexible Spending Account; Optional Life Insurance; Critical Illness, Accident and Hospital Indemnity Supplemental Insurance.

 Please note: Legal and Sick Leave Bank benefits are only able to be stopped during the annual Open Enrollment period each spring.

 Enroll/change at any time: Health Savings Account (HSA), 401K, 403(b), 457(b) Retirement Savings Plans; Long-Term Care; Home, Auto and Pet Insurance; Commuter Benefits; and the Voluntary Payroll Protection and Assistance Fund.

 To determine your Employee Association (also known as unions or bargaining units), visit The Commons Employee Association page.
-If your job is not listed and you are unsure which employee association you are in, please contact HR Connect at 720-423-3900 or Connect_HumanResources@dpsk12.org.
+If your job is not listed and you are unsure which Employee Association you are in, please contact HR Connect at HR_Connect@dpsk12.org.

-Yes.
-Regardless of whether or not you pay union dues, you are still a part of your designated employee association.
+If you do not pay union dues, you are still part of your designated Employee Association.